MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 ![Windows Update for Business values in Registry Editor](images/wip-4-biz-reg-xs.png "ADD")

 ### Track devices
-You can use Device Health in Windows Analytics to monitor the monitor devices running Insider Preview builds.
+You can use Device Health in Windows Analytics to monitor devices running Insider Preview builds.
 This can be useful for identifying device, device driver and application issues.
 See [Using Device Health to monitor Insider Preview builds](https://insider.windows.com/en-us/for-business-device-health/).

 ## Related Topics
 * [Deploy updates using Windows Update for Business](https://docs.microsoft.com/en-us/windows/deployment/update/waas-manage-updates-wufb)